slowernews/wisdom-tldr/chapters/chapter_appendix.md

 You will die soon.

 Act accordingly and don’t postpone joy.
-Live life ready to meet God like it’s everyone else’s last day.
-If you can’t find pleasure in the simple or the mundane, you won’t find pleasure anywhere.
+Live life like it’s everyone else’s last day.
+If you can’t find pleasure in the simple or the mundane, you won’t find it anywhere.
 Just because you are not where you want to be, doesn’t mean that you cannot have fulfillment and joy in the present moment.
 Learn to reframe your current situation and find meaning within it.

 The elderly and dying invariably lament on what they neglected to do, not what they did.
+Leave a trail of accomplishments or smiles behind you.

 > *"Tomorrow, you promise yourself, will be different, yet, tomorrow is too often a repetition of today."
 -- James T. McKay*